 “We need to rethink how we do business and encourage shifting priorities,” says Schadel, “If we’re just focused on doing business as usual and not taking the whole person into account, then we’re not fulfilling our roles as employers.”

-And those at No Evil Foods know that these types of family-friendly benefits also benefit the business with lower turnover and greater employee engagement.
+And with 95 employees, those at No Evil Foods know that these types of family-friendly benefits also benefit the business with lower turnover and greater employee engagement.

 “You have to lead with your heart,” she says, “The business can’t just be about business.
 You have to take the needs of your people into account just as much as anything else.”